Mini split high energy bills

 HVAC

-The answer to 'mini split high energy bills' is that there are several common causes that can lead to high energy bills with a mini split HVAC system.
-These include poor insulation, refrigerant leaks, incorrect sizing, and inefficient compressors.
+The answer to 'mini split high energy bills' is that there are several common causes that can lead to high energy usage with a mini split system, including improper sizing, poor installation, lack of maintenance, and inefficient settings.
+Symptoms may include the system running constantly, inconsistent temperatures, and high monthly bills.

 Sources